Activate the FTP Collector - Administrator Guide - Cortex XDR - Cortex - Security Operations

 9. Manage the FTP Collector.

 After you activate the FTP Collector, you can make additional changes as needed.
-To modify a configuration, hover over the FTP connection in the APPS column to display the FTP Collector settings, and select:
+To modify a configuration, left-click the FTP connection in the APPS column to display the FTP Collector settings, and select:

 • Configure to redefine the FTP Collector configurations.